Constipation in Dogs - Causes, Treatment And Vet Warning Signs

 pain or the dog is straining, is a cause for concern and a reason to

-contact the vet right away.
+contact the your veterinarian right away.
 When pain is evident, it's possible

 the pet may have a bowel obstruction and needs expert attention.